mciwing/mciwing.github.io/docs/python/variables.md

 ### Errors (`#!python NameError`)

 Every programmer makes mistakes and even after years of experience, mistakes are part of the process.
-With time, you get more efficient in debugging those errors.
+With time, you get more efficient in debugging (=process of finding and fixing errors).

 <blockquote class="reddit-embed-bq" style="height:500px" data-embed-height="670"><a href="https://www.reddit.com/r/ProgrammerHumor/comments/thzuhm/debugging_tactics/">Debugging tactics</a><br> by<a href="https://www.reddit.com/user/0ajs0jas/">u/0ajs0jas</a> in<a href="https://www.reddit.com/r/ProgrammerHumor/">ProgrammerHumor</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>

 Let’s look at an error you’re likely to make early on and learn how to fix it.
-We’ll write some code that generates an error on purpose.
+We’ll write some code that throws an error message on purpose.
 Copy the code and run your cell.

 ```py
 message = "Hello Python Crash Course reader!"